 Latest watering releases

-Releases can include water delivered in Victoria by the Victorian Environmental Water Holder, Commonwealth Environmental Water Holder, Murray-Darling Basin Authority (The Living Murray program) and the NSW Government.
-Environmental water releases are often complemented by other water, including passing flows, unregulated flows (natural streamflows or spills that are not diverted or captured in reservoirs), and water delivered to other users.
+Releases can include water delivered in Victoria by the Victorian Environmental Water Holder, Commonwealth Environmental Water Holder and the Murray-Darling Basin Authority (The Living Murray program).

 How do we know it works?